EDUCATION

 Scams

 In the finance industry a scam is a scheme perpetrated by criminals to deceive an individual and defraud them of their money.
 The individual is tricked into believing in a situation, and the scammer then walks away with the money, leaving the victim with not only a loss of their money but also their dignity.
-Scammers use all forms of contact and are constantly reinventing new ways to commit old schemes.
+Scammers use all forms of contact and are constantly inventing new ways to commit old schemes.

 Some common scammer tactics include: